-The day-to-day management, administration and operation of the Group are delegated to Mr. Wong Pong Chun James and the senior management of the Company.
+The day-to-day management, administration and operation of the Group are delegated to Mr. Wong Pong Chun James, an executive Director and the senior management of the Company.
 The delegated functions and work tasks are periodically reviewed.
-Approvals have to be obtained from the Board prior to any significant transactions entered into by the aforesaid officers.
+Approvals have to be obtained from the Board prior to any significant transactions entered into by the aforesaid officers for and on behalf of the Group.

-The Board is well balanced with the Directors having sound industry knowledge, extensive corporate and strategic planning experience and/or expertise relevant to the business of the Group.
+The Board is well-balanced with the Directors having sound industry knowledge, extensive corporate and strategic planning experience and/or expertise relevant to the business of the Group.
 The executive Directors, the NEDs and the INEDs bring a variety of experience and expertise to the Company.
 The biographical information of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" of this annual report.
-To the best knowledge of the Company, there is no financial, business or family relationship among the members of the Board.
+To the best knowledge of the Company and save as disclosed, there is no financial, business or family relationship among the members of the Board.